Skip Navigation or Skip to Content

 • Encourage potential candidates to apply.

-• Support the participants throughout the ELDP program year by encouraging projects, developmental assignments, and other professional experiences.
+• Support program participants throughout the ELDP program cycle by promoting projects, developmental assignments, mentoring, and other professional experiences.

-• Ensure the participants have support from their immediate supervisors to participate in both the on-island and off-island activities.
+• Ensure participants have support from their immediate supervisors to engage in both on-island and off-island activities.

-• Establish clear expectations for participants’ continued employment after completion of the program and communicate those expectations in writing to the program participant.
+• Establish clear expectations for participants’ continued employment after completing the program and communicate these expectations in writing to the program participants.

 Who is eligible to participate in the ELDP?

-ELDP application criteria are flexible.
-The selection panel will evaluate applicants based on their:
+ELDP eligibility criteria are flexible.
+The selection panel evaluates applicants based on their:

 • Potential for professional development.